 Fort Duquesne

 Not to be confused with its much more famous name-sake, Fort Duquesne in Pennsylvania, this Minnesota fort is located near the Mississippi River, and even though it’s not one of the most important historical forts in Minnesota, it still deserves a mention on this list.
-Like many frontier forts of its time, it likely served multiple purposes – as a trading post, a point of contact between different cultures, and a strategic location for those seeking to assert their presence in the region.
+Like many frontier forts of its time, it likely served a dual purpose – that of a trading post, and that of a point of contact between different cultures.
+Today, there are only small remnants left of the fort and since 2004, the fort is officially has been included as a part of the Charles A. Lindbergh State Park.

 Fort Juelson